Focus Writing For Bank Exam Samples and Examples

 1. New business strategy for eco-friendly products in the market.

-2. Our production, process, and packaging materials match zero pollution.
+2. Our production, processing, and packaging materials are zero-pollution.

 1. Customized and Eco-friendly bamboo straws of different sizes